ynigoreyes/devsight/content/blog/day-0-explore/index.md

 Take caution with this approach as it is **not a good representation of your interviewing skills**.
 During the interview, especially for these large companies, the data structure in question is usually not obvious.
 Finding the data structure is half the battle.
-This

 Cracking the Coding is also a very good option.
-This also help
+This teaches specific, but common algorithms and patterns seen with these types of problems.
+If you get bored of LeetCode, feel more than free to switch to CtCI for that week.

 #### LeetCode - Algorithms